-Cats are carnivores through and through.
-That means that unlike us omnivores who can eat and digest just about anything organic non-toxic cats are only good at digesting and processing the meat of another animal.
+Cats are obligate carnivores.
+That means that unlike us humans who can eat and digest just about anything organic and non-toxic, cats are only good at digesting and processing the meat of another animal.

 Is cheese bad for cats?

 Cats, like humans, have specific nutritional requirements that cheeses do not meet.
 Aside from the high fat content, there are many things that make cheese undesirable for a cat's diet.
 For example, take a look at this ingredient list for cheddar cheese:

 |Energy Values||1725KJ/416 kcal|

 (of which sugars)

 Cheddar cheese is actually one of the healthiest options if you are determined to feed your cat cheese, due to its low lactose content.
 However, most cheeses (including cottage cheese, cream cheese, blue cheese, and non-dairy cheese), contain more lactose and, just like cheddar, also contain high levels of fat and salt.

 Additionally, most cheeses are made from cow's milk.
 Despite popular opinion, cow’s milk is not a choice beverage of cats.
 It upsets their stomachs because they are lactose intolerant.
 Cats do not have the right digestive enzymes to break down the milk sugars, which means it sits in the intestines and ferments, making your cat feel unwell.
 Thus, for a cat that is fed cheese on a regular basis, the likelihood of him being 100% fit and well is slim.

 Most cow’s milk is also high in salt and fat and delivers a fair punch of carbohydrates.
 Cats do not need additional carbohydrates and they certainly don’t need too much salt.
 Any energy they need comes via the protein they digest from a meat-based meal.